wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 BiometricAuthentication.setBiometricErrorDialogDisabled(true)
 ```

 When the error dialog is disabled, your application should inform the user of the reason for the failure.
 Handling this might be somewhat tricky because there are situations where the biometric authentication dialog is not displayed at all, and the failure is reported directly to the application.
-To address this, you can use the `BiometricErrorInfo` enumeration, which is associated with the reported `PowerAuthErrorException`.
+To address this, you can use the `BiometricErrorInfo` class, which is associated with the reported `PowerAuthErrorException`.
 The code snippet below outlines how to determine the situation:

 ```kotlin
 // Authenticate user with biometry and obtain encrypted biometry factor related key.